 Your frying range will represent a large investment for your business, so carrying out the research and making the right choice is imperative.
-With many people looking to reduce their carbon footprint and looking to reduce their bills the best place to start is understanding the differences between gas and electric frying ranges.
+With many people looking to reduce their carbon footprint and looking to reduce their bills the best place to start is understanding the differences between Electric vs Gas frying ranges.

 Below we have answered some questions to help you make a decision between the two.